Doersch 2016 - Tutorial on VAEs

 - We can group and together into its own KL divergence term.

 So far, we have not made any assumption on the arbitrary distribution .
 In the context of trying to maximize , it makes sense to construct a which does depend on .
-So we make that dependency on explicit:
+So we make that dependency on explicit.
+Let's call this the ELBO equation.

 This equation is core to the VAE, so we should understand it deeply.